-Young children rarely get much of a say in custody decisions.
-However, as children get older, they may have a preference for one parent.
-That preference becomes important when parents separate.
+Young children don’t have much of a say in custody decisions.
+However, as children get older, a child may express a preference to live with one parent.
+That preference becomes important when parents separate or divorce in Indiana.
 In many cases, a judge will take a mature child’s wishes into account when evaluating custody.
 The child’s preference may even change the outcome of a custody case.

 This article provides an overview of the impact of a child’s preference on custody decisions in Indiana.
 If after reading this article you have questions, please contact a local family law attorney for advice.

 There is no gender preference when evaluating custody.
 A judge will consider all of the of above criteria to create a custody schedule.
-To learn more about custody factors and decisions in Indiana, see Child Custody in Indiana: The Best Interests of the Child.
+See Ind.
+Code § 31-17-4-1 (2020).
+To learn more about custody factors and decisions in Indiana, see Child Custody and Visitation in Indiana.

 Judges are trained to watch for signs that a child is being inappropriately influenced when expressing his or her custodial preference.
 Each child’s needs will be considered independently in a custody case.
 In some instances, siblings might be separated if the court believes it serves the best interests of each child.

 A child can’t be forced to testify in a custody case.
 However, if a child wants to make his or her wishes known, there are a number of ways to do so without having to testify in an open courtroom.

 A judge can appoint a licensed therapist or social worker to speak with the child and testify on the child’s behalf.
 A judge may have a custody evaluator speak with the child and parents individually outside of a courtroom setting.
 Alternatively, a child of a competent age may be interviewed by the judge in his or her chambers, outside of the courtroom.
 See Ind.
 Code § 31-17-2-9 (2020).

 Attorneys can observe the in-chambers interview, but parents will typically not be allowed in.
 The interview will be recorded so that it can later be presented in open court.